Ireland’s Miami Beach: Retirement in Northern Ireland

 Golf, Beaches, Walks

 Although the big attractions are the wide, wide beaches and the pounding surf, golf is very big here too.
-(Royal Portrush was the site of the 2025 British Open won by Scottie Scheffler), Unlike in the U.S., golf courses are open to the public (by contrast, try to get a tee time at Augusta or Pine Valley if you are not a President or CEO!).
+(Royal Portrush was the site of the 2025 Open Championship won by Scottie Scheffler – Americans refe to it as the British Open).
+Unlike in the U.S., Irish golf courses are open to the public (by contrast, try to get a tee time at Augusta or Pine Valley if you are not a President or CEO of a Fortune 500 company!).
 Residents of these towns can join a fabulous golf club like Port Stewart and pay annual dues less than 1,000 pounds, subsidized by the high greens fees paid by golfers from around the world.
 These golfing tourists get to play some of the top courses in the world, thrilled by the undulating fairways, towering dunes, and sloping greens of the true links courses that abound on this peninsula.

 The Weather

 It rains a lot in Portrush, particularly October through January, but it is often just cloudy with a light rain.
 Winter temperatures are not that severe, with snow a rarity.
 Winter low temps are about 34 F. and summer highs around 67 F. It is cloudy much of the time with occasional light rains.
 High winds can be expected.
-Sunny days are very long in the summer, and short in the summer.
+Days are very long in the summer, it gets dark early in the winter.

 If You Come